 Holon 3 - Holon Industrial Zone - The land, in an area of approx. 57,500 sqm, was purchased in April 2016.
 Construction in the project commenced in March 2018 and excavation and shoring work in the project commenced in June 2018.
 In October 2018, a building permit was received for the project's underground parking levels, and in July 2019 a permit for additional underground parking levels was received.
-In May 2019, works have commenced for the construction of the underground parking levels in the eastern part of the project.
+In May 2019, works have commenced for the construction of the underground parking levels in the eastern part of the project and in November 2020, a Form 4 (occupancy permit) was received for such underground parking levels.
 The land is located in proximity to the Azrieli Holon Center, on which it is planned to build a very large employment and commerce project, which will consist of approx. 250,000 sqm of leasable office space and a family-friendly entertainment and shopping complex.
 The project is in proximity to central traffic arteries.